 The University Council has final responsibility and authority for university policies and procedures; any individual may address the University Council regarding these policies and procedures.
-The University Council charges the President of the University with the responsibility for governance of the institution; in turn, the President supports a structured and systematic process for decision making.
+The University Council charges the President of the University with the responsibility for the institution’s governance; in turn, the President supports a structured and systematic process for decision making.

 The University Council of Sampoerna University is the final institutional authority.
-The University Council, while maintaining a general overview, entrusts the conduct of administration to the administrative officers: the president, rector, vice rectors and deans.
+While maintaining a general overview, the University Council entrusts the conduct of administration to the administrative officers: the President, rector, vice-rectors, and deans.
+University Council Bylaws

 Current University Council Member